iexcloud/examples/.github/ISSUE_TEMPLATE/example_request.md

 Is this an example for developers?
 For business people?
 Quants or data scientists?

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the requested example here.